 However, the taxpayer is requested to note that this is a deduction and not an exemption.
 Therefore, interest earned on a savings account would first be included in the Gross Total income of an assessee under “Income from Other Sources” and then it would be allowed as a deduction as per section 80TTA.
 The total deduction allowed does not exceed Rs 10,000/-

 No deduction U/s.
 80TTA is allowed for the interest earned on Fixed deposit and hence it is taxable as per the normal slab rates of the recipient individual taxpayer.
 Moreover, TDS @10% is also deducted on the interest on fixed deposit if the interest earned is more than Rs.
 10,000.

 From F.Y.
 2018-19 (A.Y.
 2019-20), the deduction under this section will be available only to individuals other than senior citizens and very senior citizens).
-Deduction for senior citizens will be allowed under section 80TTB upto Rs.
-50,000/- for interest on savings account and deposits.
+Deduction for senior citizens will be allowed under section 80TTB up to Rs.
+50,000/- for interest on savings accounts and deposits.

 Salient Features of Section 80TTA

 Let us have a look at the important features of Section 80TTA.

 Section 80TTA is included in Chapter VI A of the Income Tax Act.
 Due to the nature of the deduction under this section, they are known as income-based deductions.
 In every year's Annual budget, certain changes are made to laws so as to get aligned with the changing trends but no changes have been made into Section 80TTA in the Union Budget 2018.